battre/autocomplete-attribute-explainer/README.md

   If browsers started interpreting `autocomplete="address-level2"` differently, they would break these websites.

-* **No backwards compatible syntax / Support unions of field types:** We have observed that websites allow users to enter multiple tokens of an address into a single field.
-For example in Argentina we observe websites that have separate fields for the floor ("Piso") and apartment ("Departamento") but we also observed websites that accepted both entries in a single field ("Piso y Departamento").
+* **No backwards compatible syntax / support unions of field types:** We have observed that websites allow users to enter multiple tokens of an address into a single field.
+For example, in Argentina we observe websites that have separate fields for the floor ("Piso") and apartment ("Departamento") but we also observe websites that accept both entries in a single field ("Piso y Departamento").
 Another pattern we observed is that websites asked for "Recipient name or Company".